At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Integro-local renewal theorem for transient chain with Normal limit

 We split the proof of the integro-local asymptotics for $H$ into two parts, upper and lower bounds.
-First let us prove the right upper bound.
-By the Markov property it is sufficient to show that
+First let us prove a proper upper bound.
+By the Markov property it is sufficient to show that, uniformly for all $y>x$,

-uniformly for $y>x$.
-For any $A>h$, by \eqref{y.back.x} and the Markov property,
+The chain $\{X_n\}$ satisfies all the conditions of Theorem \ref{thm:Hy.above}.
+Then, for any $A>h$, by the Markov property and \eqref{y.back.x},